 Why Visit Paradise Bay?

-Armier Bay, located in the northernmost part of Malta, is a hidden gem that offers a more local and authentic beach experience.
-Divided into two sections, Armier and Little Armier, this beach is known for its clear waters and relaxed vibe.
-It’s a great spot for picnics, barbecues, and enjoying the Maltese sun away from the crowds.
+Armier Bay, located in the northernmost part of Malta, is a hidden gem that offers a more laid-back beach experience.
+Divided into two sections—Armier and Little Armier—this beach is popular among locals.
+Its shallow waters and relaxed atmosphere make it a great spot for families and those looking to escape the busier tourist beaches.

 Why Visit Armier Bay?